acmesh-official/acme.sh/README.md

 ```
 le issue   /home/wwwroot/aa.com    aa.com    www.aa.com,cp.aa.com
 ```
-First argument " /home/wwwroot/aa.com" is the web root folder
+First argument `/home/wwwroot/aa.com` is the web root folder, You must have `write` access to this folder.

 Second argument "aa.com" is the main domain you want to issue cert for.

 Third argument is the additional domain list you want to use.
-Comma separated list,  It's Optional.
+Comma separated list,  which is Optional.

 You must point and bind all the domains to the same webroot dir:`/home/wwwroot/aa.com`